Flannels are the unofficial cold-weather uniform of the outdoors. Suit up with picks that run the gamut from performance to fashion.

 It’s faded slightly over a year of washing and wearing, but that could be avoided if you hang to dry.
 Otherwise, it’s held up very well, and we haven’t had any problems with shrinking.
 This is a solid, hardworking flannel that gives an extra bit of coverage.

-In need of an extra campfire layer one weekend, we grabbed this shirt on a whim.
+In need of an extra campfire layer one weekend, we grabbed the Legendary Whitetails Cottage Scape ($28-55) on a whim.
 Surprisingly, it became a mainstay.
 It’s a fun option if you’re excited to jump on the flannel train and are looking for a classic look and budget price.